freepress/internet2016/_posts/blog/2015-09-22-iowa-workshop.md

 <p><em>Ask specific questions to make it harder for candidates to get off track and avoid answering you.</em></p>
 </blockquote>
 Our members and allies in Iowa are already making plans to team up and bird-dog candidates at upcoming events.
-My colleagues Mary Alice Crim and Lucia Martinez are reaching out to our members in New Hampshire to invite them to a similar workshop in Manchester.
+My colleagues Mary Alice Crim and Lucia Martínez are reaching out to our members in New Hampshire to invite them to a similar workshop in Manchester.
 Folks in New England can RSVP for the Manchester workshop <a href="mailto:lmartinez@freepress.net?subject=New%20Hampshire%20Bird-Dog%20Workshop">here</a>.

 During a strategy session, local resident Mike Carberry, who's been bird-dogging candidates in Iowa for over a decade, made the following observation about our work: